- Roam the picturesque streets of colonial Antigua

-Its shores are home to several indigenous Mayan villages, and you'll get to visit a few during your private boat tour.
-Take time to explore the local markets, shops, and cafes, and learn about Mayan traditions.
+Its shores are home to several indigenous Maya villages, and you'll get to visit a few during your private boat tour.
+Take time to explore the local markets, shops, and cafés, and learn about Maya traditions.
 You'll have the afternoon free to relax at a tranquil cliffside hotel overlooking the lake.

 Day 5: Kayaking and Hiking at Lake Atitlan

 Enjoy views of the lake today from every angle.
 Start your morning with a kayaking adventure on Atitlan's deep azure waters.
 Savor the spectacular mountain landscape as you paddle along the northern shore beneath the towering volcanoes.
 Then put on those hiking shoes and climb the cliffside trails that will lead you high above the lake and through the local villages as you take in the scenery below.

 Chat with a local specialist who can help organize your trip.